mosip/mosip-infra/deployment/sandbox-v2/docs/hsm.md

 mosip.kernel.keymanager.softhsm.certificate.organization=IITB
 mosip.kernel.keymanager.softhsm.certificate.country=IN
 ```
+Make sure you restart the services after this change.

-WARNING: The password is extremely critical.
+_WARNING: The password is extremely critical.
 Make sure you use a very strong password to encrypt it (using Config Server encryption).
-Further, access to Config Server should be very tightly  controlled.
+Further, access to Config Server should be very tightly  controlled._

 ## Artifactory

 In the sandbox, artifactory is installed as a docker and accessed by services.
 Replace the `client.zip` in this docker.
 You may upload the modified docker to your own registry on Docker Hub for subsequent use.

-## Point services to HSM
+## HSM URL

 HSM is used by Kernel and IDA services.
 Point the TCP URL of these services to new HSM host and port:
 ```